Makerfabs/Makerfabs_FAQ/MakePython/readme.md

 - If there is no port to display, you need to download the USB driver.
 [CP210x driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 - Get a MicroPython fireware from [micropython.org](http://www.micropython.org/download/esp32/)
-- Firmware will be prompted if it has not been burned before or for other reasons.Board selects ESP32, BURN_addr selects 0x1000, Erase_Flash selects Yes, com selects the port number.Firmware Choose Users, click Choose to Choose ESP32-IDF3-20190125-v1.10.bin.（Or other esp32 micropython bin）
+- Firmware will be prompted if it has not been burned before or for other reasons.Board selects ESP32, BURN_addr selects 0x1000, Erase_Flash selects Yes, com selects the port number.
+Firmware Choose Users, click Choose to Choose ESP32-IDF3-20190125-v1.10.bin.（Or other esp32 micropython bin）

 ![burn_esp32](md_pic/burn_firmware.png)